mattray/inspec_cron-cookbook/README.md

 ## default

 This includes the `inspec-json` and `profiles` recipes.
-They are separate in case you do not wish to generate an inspec.json file and will rely on the Chef client.rb.
+They are separate in case you do not wish to generate an inspec.json file.

 ## inspec-json

-Writes out an `inspec.json` configuration file to the `node['inspec-cron']['conf_dir']`.
+Writes out `/etc/chef/inspec.json` configuration file, templatized with the relevant attributes.
+The location and filename may be overridden with `node['inspec-cron']['conf_dir']` and `node['inspec-cron']['conf_file']` respectively.

 ## profiles